ibm-cloud-docs/vmwaresolutions/shared/shared_zerto-cloud-connector-view.md

 | IP address | The IP address of the VM deployed into the organization network. |
 | Network (CIDR) | The organization network. |
 | Status | The status of the ZCC. |
 {: caption="Table 1.
-Zerto Cloud Connector details" caption-side="top"}
+Zerto Cloud Connector details" caption-side="bottom"}

 The ZCC can have different statuses.